-The safety of our patients, and of our employees is our highest priority.
-Subsequently, we are continuing to take all necessary protective measures to ensure the safety of our patients and staff by reducing risk to an acceptable minimum.
+The safety of our patients, staff, and visitors is our highest priority.
+Many restrictions applicable in the wider community in England were lifted on 19 July, following the progress made in achieving high levels of vaccination.
+However, since many of our patients are vulnerable, several safety precautions will remain in place across all of our sites to ensure the safety of our patients and staff.
 These measures will continue until such time that the risk has been reduced:

 - We will continue to screen our patients prior to their appointment.
 We will ask whether patients have any symptoms strongly associated with COVID-19 or if they have come into contact with someone who has received a positive diagnosis.
-This screening process will take place several times before the patient arrives in our departments.
-All visitors will have a temperate check upon arrival.
-We will not allow anyone with symptoms to attend their appointment unless it is clinically urgent.
+This screening process will take place before the patient arrives in our department.
+All visitors will have a temperature check upon arrival.
+Please do not come to the Hospital if you have any COVID-19 symptoms.

 - We will continue to implement a strict visitor policy.
 To reduce the number of non-essential people in our departments, we kindly ask that patients attend on their own, or with one essential carer only.

-- Our facilities have been cleared of all non-essential items.
+- Our facilities remain clear of all non-essential items.
 We will not be providing magazines or newspapers and will also not be offering drinks in our waiting areas.
-Where possible, doors are kept open to reduce the number of touchpoints as much as possible.

 - All facilities and equipment are disinfected after each patient using approved policies and procedures.
-We have researched and implemented the best anti-viral and anti-bacterial products so we can be sure that any equipment or surface we encounter is clean and safe.
+We have implemented the best anti-viral products so we can be sure that any equipment or surface we encounter is clean and safe.

 - We are accustomed to using personal protective equipment (PPE) and will continue to make use of PPE to protect our staff and patients.
-All team members wear a mask, gloves and an apron which are changed between each patient contact.
-Patients are asked to wear a face-covering at all time during their visit and must only remove it unless instructed to do so by a member of staff.
+All team members wear a mask, gloves, and an apron which are changed between each patient contact.
+Patients will still be asked to wear a face-covering at all times during their visit and must only remove it unless instructed to do so by a member of staff.